• Skip to primary navigation

 Tips and Tricks

 Don't skip the garlic lime butter sauce.
-I've made this recipe at least 50 or 60 times (it's that good), and the most important part is the garlic lime butter sauce.
+I've made this delicious fish at least 50 or 60 times (it's that good), and the most important part is the garlic lime butter sauce.

 Keep or remove the fish skin as you like.
 I bake this recipe with the fish skin intact, then remove it when eating.